Improwised/kb.repairrabbit.github.io/content/api-references/how-to-use-repairrabbit-api.md

 weight = 2
 +++

-To consume RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access the RepairRabbit API) with the RepairRabbit.
+To use RepairRabbit API, you need to whitelist your domains/subdomains (from where you are going to access the RepairRabbit API) with the RepairRabbit.

 Whitelisting of the domain is necessary to prevent any unauthorized access to the API.
 So, Your data can be secured with the RepairRabbit.